 277 Beacon was not listed in the 1876-1878 Blue Books, and was shown as “vacant” in the 1879-1881 Blue Books.

-By the 1881-1882 winter season, it was the home of John Goldthwait, a retired carpet merchant.
+On April 6, 1881, 277 Beacon was purchased from Charles Freeland by John Goldthwait, a carpet merchant.
 He previously had lived at 6 Chester Square, where his wife, Helen (Brown) Goldthwait, died in May of 1880.
-John Goldthwait is shown as the owner of 277 Beacon on the 1883, 1888, and 1895 Bromley maps.

 Living with him were his daughters, Elizabeth Brown Goldthwait and Helen Maria Goldthwait, and his son, Charles Brown Goldthwait.
 Charles Goldthwait was a salesman with Joel Goldthwait & Company, carpet merchants, which had succeeded John Goldthwait’s firm when he retired (Joel Goldthwait was John Goldthwait’s brother; he died in 1901).